Martin092/CSE_Project/README.md

 ## How can I extend this implementation?
 - If you want to add your own Global Optimizer, you can make a subclass of `GlobalOptimizer` and implement the necessary methods.
 - If you want to add your own disturbance operators, these can be added in the `Utility` class.
 Please ensure that any disturbances implemented result in a valid atomic cluster.
 - We have a pipeline that does linting, type checking, and style checking.
 These can be run locally by running `scripts/run_checks.sh`.
 Please ensure any extensions to the implementation pass the pipeline.

-## Remarks
-- Running certain parts of the implementation may require an internet connection, as we make request to the [Cambridge Cluster Database](http://doye.chem.ox.ac.uk/jon/structures/LJ.html) to confirm whether the global minimum has been found.